1201 Connecticut Avenue NW, Suite 200J, Washington, DC 20036

 Youth under 24 years of age comprise 42% of Kosovo’s population.
 Youth unemployment is high, with 52% of youth without jobs and 30% of the economy informal.
 Brimming with ambition and the desire to fully integrate into the global economy while frustrated with the opportunities available to them, youth will play a key role in determining both the political and economic future of Kosovo.

-Taking a “Positive Youth Development” lens, the program works to build the assets and agency of youth, enabling youth to contribute to and play leadership roles in their communities, build and support networks and an enabling environment for positive youth development.
+Taking a “Positive Youth Development” lens, the program worked to build the assets and agency of youth, enabling youth to contribute to and play leadership roles in their communities, build and support networks and an enabling environment for positive youth development.

 Similar Projects